hub-se/PAP/README.md

 * evaluate how fast events can be processed
 * demonstrate our PAPs on the BSN

-For more general information on the PAPs, we refer to our wiki.
+For more general information on the PAPs, we refer to our wiki: https://github.com/hub-se/PAP/wiki.

 ## Team
 * [Marc Carwehl](https://github.com/carwehlm)